Welcome to the St Anne's Pupil Parliament webpage

 - Role Models

 Children who would like to put themselves forward for one of the Ministerial roles, are encouraged to speak to parents, friends and teachers.
 Then, they are asked to create a short speech that tells their classmates what they will bring to the role, why they should be considered and why pupils should vote for them.
-Children then deliver this speech to their peers and the class will then vote for the pupils they feel would be best suited to represent them for each position.
+Children then deliver this speech to their peers and the class will then vote for the pupils they feel would be best suited to represent them.

 The Ministers in our Pupil Parliament this year are: